> Skip to content

 Navigating the Wear and Tear of Living

-An expert, empathetic guide to the science, psychology and physiology of breaking, from the acclaimed author of How We Are
+An expert, empathetic guide to the science, psychology and physiology of breaking, from the highly acclaimed psychologist

-Drawing on clinical case studies, cutting edge scientific research, intimate personal stories and references from philosophy, literature and film, How We Break offers us a map through the challenging terrain of everyday human suffering.
+Drawing on clinical case studies, cutting-edge scientific research, intimate personal stories and references from philosophy, literature and film, How We Break offers a consoling new vision of everyday human struggle.
 The big traumas in life, Deary points out, are relatively rare.
-Much more common is when too many things go wrong at once, or when we are exposed to prolonged periods of difficulty or precarity.
-In these scenarios, he shows us, our breaking is embodied, as our physical and mental distress are linked, and what happens when the same systems that enable us to navigate through life become dysregulated.
-Moreover, we break where we live: stress and pressure interact with our individual genetics, life experiences and circumstances in entirely unique and personal ways.
-Ultimately, anyone can be laid low in the right conditions, no matter how stoic: the book reveals that it's a clinical falsehood to assume we can weather life's storms through force of will alone.
+More common is when too many things go wrong at once, or we are exposed to prolonged periods of difficulty or precarity.
+When the world shrinks to nothing but our daily coping, we become unhappy, worried, hopeless, exhausted.
+In other words, we break.
+Breaking, he shows us, happens when the same systems that enable us to navigate through life become dysregulated.
+But if we understand how the wear and tear of life affects us, then we have a better chance of navigating through times of burnout, stress, fatigue and despair.

 • Published: 26 January 2024